 - After Installation: Contractors will rake, seed, and straw lawns as needed in areas where digging occurred.

 MetroNet and ImOn Communcations crews will be identifiable by ID tags and vehicles marked with the company names.
-MetroNet and ImOn Communications have obtained the permits to build out their network in the City of Coralville.
-Both companies have rights to access the Right of Way and utility easement areas.
+Both companies have permits from the City to build in the public right-of-way, and they also have access rights to build within utility easements.

 When can you remove utility locates flags from your yard?

 When a utility company puts marks on any non-paved surface such as grass, their only responsibility to the entity that requested the locates is to ensure the markings last a minimum of 5 calendar days.
 Flags and spray paint are the only two methods used.

 However, the locate request ticket is valid for 20 calendar days.
 If a property owner removes flags or mows their lawn (which removes paint marks) during the 20-day ticket window, the utility companies are required to re-mark the locates.

 To balance the need for residents to mow their lawns within a reasonable time while giving a utility company enough time to complete their work after the locates are marked, please leave the locates flags and paint marks alone for 14 days.
 Removing the flags/marks could result in delays completing the work and fixing any lawn disturbance.

 - Information or concerns: Submit concerns by phone or email to ImOn Customer Care:

 - Social media: Join the ImOn Facebook group for Coralville/Iowa City area updates: www.facebook.com/groups/2165226370227016

 - Map & neighborhood status: See a map of area fiberhood and construction: https://connect2fiber.imon.net/iowa-city/